 Flt Lt Learoyd (49 Sqn)

-F/O Ellis Ross is then said to have attacked at very low level but failed to pull out of his dive.
-However, Chorley's Bomber Command Losses for 1940 indicate that F/O Ross and his crew were lost without trace and are commemorated on the Runnymede Memorial.
+Unfortunately, no remains of the crew were ever discovered and Chorley's Bomber Command Losses for 1940 indicate that F/O Ross and his crew were lost without trace and are commemorated on the Runnymede Memorial.

-Flt Lt Mulligan was hit repeatedly by intense light flak but reportedly managed to climb high enough for his crew and himself to bail out.
-Burial records show however, that only Flt Lt Mulligan and one other crew member (Sgt Younger) survived.
+However, burial records show that only Flt Lt Mulligan and one other crew member (Sgt Younger) survived.
 Sgts Abel and Hill were killed and are buried in the Reichswald War Cemetery.

 His bomb-aimer concentrated intensely on the task in hand and dropped their bombs exactly on target.
 Learoyd immediately banked away from the target.